-The nightclub was a festering sore in Tokyo’s neon underbelly, a subterranean pit where the desperate and depraved collided in a haze of sweat and sin.
-The air choked on the reek of spilled beer, cigarette ash, and the sour musk of bodies pressed too close, grinding to a bassline that rattled bones.
+The nightclub was a festering sore in Tokyo’s neon underbelly, a subterranean pit where the desperate and depraved collided.
+The air hung thick with the stench of stale smoke, clawing at the lungs, turning each breath into a struggle, while bodies swayed and grinded to a bassline that rattled bones.

 Strobe lights knifed through the darkness, slashing faces in jagged reds, blues, and greens, turning the crowd into a writhing mosaic of hunger and despair.
 Glasses clinked and shattered, laughter slurred into shouts, and somewhere a woman sobbed, ignored.
 This wasn’t a place for velvet ropes or high rollers; it was a dive, a chaotic mess where the city’s dregs came to drown their souls in cheap liquor and cheaper thrills.

 Ryo swaggered through the throng, a king in his own warped mind, his grin crooked and cruel.
-His shirt—once white, now stained with vodka and blood from a busted lip—clung to his lean frame, torn at the collar where he’d yanked it free during a scuffle.
+For a brief moment, a flicker of doubt crossed his mind, a whispered thought wondering if this bravado was hollow.
+His shirt, once white and now stained with vodka and blood from a busted lip, clung to his lean frame, torn at the collar where he’d yanked it free during a scuffle.

 His dark hair was greasy, plastered to his forehead, and his eyes, bloodshot and wild, glinted with the reckless glee of a man who thrived on chaos.